JaspreetRFSingh/tax-guard/README.md

 # TaxGuard — Tax Rule Safe Deployment Platform

-> Platform demonstrating the engineering problems faced by Uber's Tax Calculations team at global scale.
+> Platform demonstrating the engineering problems faced by Tax Calculations team at global scale.
 >
-> Built with: Java 17 · Spring Boot 3 · PostgreSQL · Redis · Apache Kafka · Resilience4j · Micrometer
+> Tech Stack: Java 17 · Spring Boot 3 · PostgreSQL · Redis · Apache Kafka · Resilience4j · Micrometer

 ---

 ## The Problem

 Which problem is it trying to solve?
-Tax rules change frequently — new regulations, court rulings, economic shifts.
+Tax rules change frequently!
+There are new regulations, court rulings, economic shifts.
 Finance teams must update tax rules in the system to stay compliant and optimize tax collection.
 But how can they be sure a new rule won't break existing calculations or cause financial risk?
-At Ola/Uber/Zomato/Swiggy scale — millions of daily transactions across 70+ countries — a single wrong rule deployed globally can trigger millions in penalty exposure within hours:
+At Ola/Uber/Zomato/Swiggy scale, millions of daily transactions across 70+ countries — a single wrong rule deployed globally can trigger millions in penalty exposure within hours:

 - **Under-collection** → under-remittance to tax authority → fines
 - **Over-collection** → refund liability + regulatory action